Children learn life-saving skills in Laos

 Palay describes how floods in 2012 affected her family.
 “My house and most of the crops were damaged.
 Some of my ducks, chickens and cattle were dead and some floated away in the water current.
 Other families were affected too, and meant some people were living with starvation,” she says.

-But just recently, Palay was one of 10 students from her local primary school taking part in a re-enactment of that terrible flood in 2012.
+But just recently, Palay was one of 10 students from her local primary school taking part in a re-enactment of that terrible flood in 2012, facilitated by ChildFund Laos.
 Having already taken part in two other training sessions, Palay and around 80 other children were given the opportunity to put their newly acquired disaster management skills into action.
 This included conducting emergency drills, establishing first aid areas and working collaboratively, and to an agreed plan, to mitigate the risks of the ‘flood’ which had just occurred.

 During the re-enactment, families from Palay’s village were trained on a range of techniques to prepare for possible floods, and ways in which they could reduce the extent of damage — both loss of life and destruction of property.